-Next steps: Jesus glorified God, thus making it possible for us, through His obedience, to glorify God as well.
-But what does it mean to glorify God?
-Talk with a pastor or church leader about this question.
+Next steps-Demonstration: Jesus honored God, thus making it possible for us, through His obedience, to honor God as well.
+How will you honor God today?

 5 For the Happiness of Men

 "I have come that they may have life, and that they may have it more abundantly."
 John 10.10